Sporanox Oral Solution

 Itraconazole is excreted in human milk; therefore, the expected benefits of SPORANOX® therapy for the mother should be weighed against the potential risk from exposure of itraconazole to the infant.
 The U.S. Public Health Service Centers for Disease Control and Prevention advises HIV-infected women not to breast-feed to avoid potential transmission of HIV to uninfected infants.

 Transient or permanent hearing loss has been reported in elderly patients receiving treatment with itraconazole.
-Several of these reports included concurrent administration of quinidine which is contraindicated (see BOX WARNING: DRUG INTERACTIONS, CONTRAINDICATIONS: Drug Interactions and PRECAUTIONS: DRUG INTERACTIONS).
-Itraconazole should be used with care in elderly patients (see PRECAUTIONS).
+Several of these reports included concurrent administration of quinidine which is contraindicated (see BOXED WARNING: DRUG INTERACTIONS, CONTRAINDICATIONS: Drug Interactions and PRECAUTIONS: DRUG INTERACTIONS).

 Limited data are available on the use of oral itraconazole in patients with renal impairment.
-Caution should be exercised when this drug is administered in this patient population.
+The exposure of itraconazole may be lower in some patients with renal impairment.
+Caution should be exercised when itraconazole is administered in this patient population and dose adjustment may be needed.
 (See CLINICAL PHARMACOLOGY: Special Populations and DOSAGE AND ADMINISTRATION.)

 Additional Sporanox Oral Solution Information